Responding to Disruptive and/or Threatening Behavior

 Violence, Harassment or Threats

-Students can be disciplined for “behavior which jeopardizes the emotional or physical health or safety of self or others.”
-This includes, but is not limited to, possession of weapons on campus, acts or threats of assault or abuse, sexual assault, intimidation, harassment, sexual harassment, hazing, forcible detention, and threatening behavior.
+Students can be disciplined for “behavior which jeopardizes the health or safety of self or others.”
+This includes, but is not limited to, possession of weapons on campus, acts or threats of assault or abuse, intimidation, harassment, hazing, forcible detention, and endangering or threatening behavior.

 In an emergency, a student can be suspended or restricted from University property, pending disciplinary proceedings or medical evaluation, when there is evidence that the continued presence of the student on campus, or in specific University facilities, poses a threat to him/herself, or to others.